lmfit/uncertainties/doc/user_guide.rst

 >>> x == y
 False

-The difference here is that although the two Python objects have the same nominal value and uncertainty, these are independent, uncorrelated values.
-It is not exactly true that the difference is based on identity, note that
+The difference here is that although the two :class:`UFloat` objects have the same nominal value and standard deviation, they model two *uncorrelated* random variables.
+This can be demonstrated with the :meth:`UFloat.covariance` method.

->>> x == (1.0*x)
+>>> print(x.covariance(x))
-True
+0.25
->>> x is (1.0*x)
+>>> print(x.covariance(y))
-False
+0

-In order for the result of two calculations with uncertainties to be considered equal, the :mod:`uncertainties` package does not test whether the nominal value and the uncertainty have the same value.
-Instead it checks whether the difference of the two calculations has a nominal value of 0 *and* an uncertainty of 0.
+In order for the result of two calculations with uncertainties to be considered equal, the :mod:`uncertainties` package does not test whether the nominal value and the standard deviation have the same value.
+Instead it checks whether the difference of the two calculations has a nominal value of 0 *and* a standard deviation of 0.

 >>> (x -x)
 0.0+/-0